| Q

 I assume that you're talking about a granite countertop.
 Airline cracks?...

-only a few inches log at best, and easily recognizable.
-Lots of hairline
+usually only a few inches log at best, and easily recognizable.
+Lots

-It doesn't appear that you use much between the tiles, I think the idea
+appear that you use much between the tiles, I think the idea is to

 you could offer would be greatly appreciated.
 Glo,